YaBoiDenis/YaBoiDenis/README.md

 🤔 I’m looking for help with: Tips for learning new languages, best practices for coding efficiently, and understanding the basics of cloud and data modeling.

-💬 Ask me about: My journey into programming as a beginner!
-I’m learning every day and would be happy to share my experience with anyone else starting out.

 📫 How to reach me: Right here on GitHub!
 I’m also open to connecting on other platforms if you want to exchange tips and tricks.

 ⚡ Fun fact: My favourite sport is basketball and i play for the 2nd strongest team in my city in the Best league of my Country.